elierotenberg/nexus-uplink-simple-server/README.md

 ### Example (client-side)

-The recommanded setup is to install the client from `npm` and then use `browserify` or `webpack` to ship it.
+The recommended setup is to install the client from `npm` and then use `browserify` or `webpack` to ship it.

 ```js
 const { Engine, Client } = require('nexus-uplink-client');